firubii/MintWorkshop/README.md

 # MintWorkshop
-A GUI editor for HAL's Mint bytecode found in modern Kirby games, the BoxBoy series, and the mobile version of Part-Time UFO
+A GUI editor for HAL's Mint bytecode and its updated form found in modern Kirby games, the BoxBoy series, and the mobile version of Part-Time UFO

-**For information regarding Mint versions and instructions, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1A_08ytw1oIBhqBzpkxDIU86RwmYAjG4DopogqCQllMo).**
+**For information regarding Mint and Basil versions and instructions, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1A_08ytw1oIBhqBzpkxDIU86RwmYAjG4DopogqCQllMo).**

 ## Features
 * Reads and rebuilds Mint archives that properly function ingame